 < - Click this button to run the Import Wizard and configure import settings.

-Specify Import source: File, HTTP URL to file, FTP URL to file, Google spreadsheets
+Specify Import source: Local File, HTTP URL to file, FTP URL to file, Google spreadsheets

-Select .csv file for import if you choose “Local file” type for import.
+Select the .csv file for import if you choose the “Local file” type for import.

 Then press the browse button to select a file:

 If your file to import is located on your FTP server, you should choose the third variant and specify your ftp details in the relevant fields .
 Use the browse button in order to find necessary path to the file.

 Also, you can use saved import configuration in the drop-down menu.
 Select configuration title and press [Load Settings] to use the necessary configuration.